Global trade is undergoing fundamental change.

 The U.K. government has published proposals to strengthen its powers to review, and potentially block or unwind, investments on national security grounds.
 The impacts for infrastructure assets and projects can be significant.
 What should investors and investment managers know about this process and how to manage it going forward?

-Access a 30 minute podcast with Jenine Hulsmann on I3 here.
+Listen to the 30 minute podcast with Jenine Hulsmann on I3 here